Currently, for each Linux image, there are two series of images, one

 (aligning with the Windows world) for the datestamp images and the

-_latest images while pushing out additional
+_latest images while pushing out additional _latest images in

 between occasionally based on major improvements, bug fixes or security

 The Open Telekom Cloud(OTC) had a broad network outage on 2017-11-08 from 13:44 CET

 until 14:41 CET.
 The OTC customers were informed about it an hour after

 the event and some details on what exactly happened were sent out in the

 morning of 2017-11-10.